 We seek to create a safe and welcoming space for all.
-Free background screenings are required for all volunteers, who may work closely with children, teens, and vulnerable adults.
+Free investigative consumer reports are required for volunteers, who may work closely with children, teens, and vulnerable adults.

-To prepare participants for their volunteer experience, all volunteers are required to attend an orientation session facilitated by Trinity staff.
+To prepare participants for their volunteer experience, all volunteers are required to attend orientation sessions facilitated by Trinity staff.

 Safe Church Training